ericz0u/JudgeWS/README.md

 # JudgeWS
 Langchain based RAG implementation to help with ruling questions for the card game Weiss Schwarz.
+### 6/12/24
+Spent a couple hours today experimenting with the possibility of being able to play the game.
+While llms have no thinking or logic, maybe if I feed it enough guides it can spit out answers that are good enough!
+I started by seeing if it could make an ai for the weiss schawrz simulator.
+All "ai" in there are hardcoded, so it shouldn't be that much of a challenge as long as the RAG works and my chatbot can understand the cards.
+I found that it was having trouble looking through all the cards, and it only asks a couple questions.
+I think for this to work rather than having it just look at a list of all the cards I might need to make a file where I tag cards, or label what they are.
+Another solution might be to tack on more llms, having them ask questions to eachother.
 ### 6/11/24
 Played around with llamaindex, making a first working POC with just a document retriever and openAI api.
 It provides correct answers on most simple new-player questions like *"do cards go back into the deck on refresh after brainstorming"*, but it struggles on some rarer situations.
 For example *"If the last card in deck is dealt as damage what comes first: refresh damage or that damage"* either gives a wrong answer or gives an unrelated answer even after tweaking the question.
 I think(hopefully) this can be solved after implementing the other two "checker" llms.